 Disadvantages of a Large Down Payment

-Some of the drawbacks of making a large down payment on a car loan are:
+There's a flip side to every coin, and auto loan down payments are no different.
+Here are some of the drawbacks of making a large down payment on a car loan.

 - Won't lower your interest rate in most cases – Contrary to popular belief, a large down payment typically won't help you get a lower interest rate, especially if your credit score is poor.
 In rare cases, this may happen, but it usually will only help you lower the long-term cost and won't affect your rate.

 - Cuts into your savings – Unless you've been planning to buy for a long time, you might not have enough money saved up for a large down payment.
 Ideally, you don't want to empty or compromise your savings and lose the safety net it provides.

 - You might not have time to save – At the same time, most people need a vehicle to go about their lives.
 Many buyers don't have the time to save up for a down payment in advance because the need for a car is often immediate.

 - You can't use the money elsewhere – You won't be able to use the money for any other purpose you had in mind.
 This can be a tough pill to swallow in the short term, despite the many long-term advantages a large down payment offers.

 How Much Down Payment Do I Need for a Car with Bad Credit?